fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 And the error message dissappears.

-React uses the key attributes of objects in an array to determine how to update the view generated by a component when the component is rerendered.
+React uses the key attributes of objects in an array to determine how to update the view generated by a component when the component is re-rendered.
 More about this [here](https://reactjs.org/docs/reconciliation.html#recursing-on-children).

 ### Map